fernandobnog/ai_commit_review/README.md

 Before using the tool, you must set your OpenAI API key, the desired model, and the response language.

+1. If you belong to the NTAPP domain, simply run `acr` and follow the prompts to validate your email.
+2. Otherwise, set your OpenAI API key manually:

 ### Set the API Key

 Use the `set_config` command: